nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Lists all the Trips that you have created along with their index numbers.

 This command can only be used if no Trip is open.

-Note that if a Trip is open, this command will list down your expenses instead.
+If a Trip is open, this command will list down your expenses instead.
 See [List Expenses](#--list-expenses) for more information on listing expenses.

 Input syntax: